 💊 Fentanyl is a highly addictive and extremely lethal synthetic opioid.
 It is 50 times stronger than heroin and 100 times stronger than morphine.

-AB 309 – Hypodermic needles and syringes.- Passed Assembly, Senate Health Committee - - Ask for a NO vote - Provides free needles to drug users across the state, encouraging substance abuse instead of addressing it
+AB 309 – Hypodermic needles and syringes- To Governor’s Desk - Ask for a VETO - Provides free needles to drug users across the state, encouraging substance abuse instead of addressing it

-AB 554 – Health care coverage: antiretroviral drugs, drug devices, and drug products.- Passed Assembly, Senate Pending Referral - Ask for a NO vote -Forces insurers to cover HIV prevention drugs like PrEP, which works like a condom, treating personal choices as an insurance obligation
+AB 554 – Health care coverage: antiretroviral drugs, drug devices, and drug products. - To Governor’s Desk - Ask for a VETO - Forces insurers to cover HIV prevention drugs like PrEP, which works like a condom, treating personal choices as an insurance obligation

 AB 575 – Obesity Prevention Treatment Parity Act. - Health Committee - Ask for a NO vote -Mandates insurance coverage for Ozempic, a weight loss drug